Yumeng2022/pm566-final/README.md

 See my webpage: https://yumeng2022.github.io/pm566-final/

-For more details, the written report (PDF version) can be downloaded from the website.
+For more details, the written report (PDF version) can be downloaded from the "Report" folder above and the website.